 Thanks to online Project Management software such as Binfire, the Gantt chart can now be “Interactive.”
 An Interactive Gantt Chart enables the user to change the duration of a Task directly on the Gantt Chart, thereby updating the Task List & notifying all stakeholders automatically.
 All changes made in Gantt by one user, are seen by other users in real-time This simple but powerful feature upgrades the Gantt Chart from a reporting tool to an operational tool that keeps all team members up to date.

-If you are interested in learning more about the Binfire Interactive Gantt Chart, please see this video:
+If you are interested in learning more about the Binfire Interactive Gantt Chart, this is a good video:

 Are you interested in trying our Gantt software for free?